jeffh/check.statem/doc/basics/getting_started.md

 ======END=======
 ```

+The log lines are basically formatted as follows:

+ 1. Passing (✓) or failing (x) of the command's verify method.
+ 2. The command used, along with it's generated data.
+ 3. `->` to separate the input data with the output data
+ 4. The subject-under-test's return value.
+(Our `:put` transition doesn't define a return value behavior.)

 Here, we see when we called `get` we got our original value instead of the
 latter put value.